Java Script Kiddie picoCTF 2019 Solution

 A PNG always starts with the magic bytes: 89 50 4E 47 0D 0A 1A 0A.
 This known plaintext lets you brute-force or derive the key.

 Copy the hardcoded hex string from the JavaScript source.
-Each pair of hex digits is one byte of the XOR'd PNG.
+Each pair of hex digits is one byte of the scrambled PNG byte array.

 Learn more

-Write a script to try all possible key values (0-9 for each digit).
-For each candidate key, XOR the ciphertext and check if the result starts with the PNG magic bytes.
-Display the valid image.
+Write a script to try all possible key values (0-9 for each digit position).
+For each candidate digit at position i, apply the cyclic block-shift formula and check if the resulting byte matches the expected PNG magic byte at that position.
+Display the valid image once all 16 digits are found.

 python